Equivariant Floer cohomology for contactomorphisms of quotient spaces: Local Floer cohomology as the cone of a simple crossing

 Let us describe our strategy for achieving \ref{item:extender-6} in general.
 Fix a positive $1$-simplex $\sigma$; the first step is to use Lemma \ref{lemma:can-be-decomposed} to decompose $\sigma$ into $\sigma_{1},\sigma_{2},\sigma_{3}$ where $\sigma_{1},\sigma_{3}$ are isomorphisms in $\mathscr{C}(Y)$ and $\sigma_{2}$ is of type \ref{type-M}.
 For the purposes of proving Theorem \ref{theorem:composition}, we can replace $\sigma$ by $\sigma_{2}$, and just suppose that $\sigma$ was \ref{type-M} from the start.

-Let us therefore suppose that $\sigma$ is type \ref{type-M} for inputs $\psi_{s},\varphi_{\tau}$.
-The second step is the following statement concerning the generic intersections with the discriminant: \begin{lemma} Suppose that $\varphi_{1}$ and $\psi_{1}\varphi_{1}$ do not have discriminant points.
+Let us therefore suppose that $\sigma$ is type \ref{type-M} for inputs $\psi_{s},\varphi_{\tau}$, and without loss of generality, let us assume the length of the Moore path is $1$.

+We prove the following statement concerning the generic intersections with the discriminant: \begin{lemma} Suppose that $\varphi_{1}$ and $\psi_{1}\varphi_{1}$ do not have discriminant points.
 For a generic perturbation of $\psi_{s}$ relative its endpoints, we can ensure that:

 is a finite set, and the projection map $(y,s)\in D\mapsto s\in (0,1)$ is injective.

 Moreover, we can assume that:

 at all fixed points of $\psi_{s}\circ \varphi_{1}$ in $SY$, where $T_{s}$ is the vector field generating the positive isotopy $\psi_{s}$ (the ideal restriction of $T_{s}$ is an $s$-dependent Reeb flow on $Y$). \end{lemma} The proof is given in \S\ref{sec:gener-inters-with}.
 Let us briefly comment on the conclusions: \begin{itemize} \item discriminant points, when they occur, are isolated in $Y\times (0,1)$; \item condition \eqref{eq:transversality} says that the subspace $\mathrm{im}(\d \psi_{s}\circ \d\varphi_{1}-1)$ in $TSY$ has codimension $1$ at any lift to $SY$ of a discriminant point in $Y$. \end{itemize} Because positivity of $\psi_{s}$ is an open condition, we can assume that $\psi_{s}$ and $\varphi_{1}$ satisfy the conclusions of Lemma \ref{lemma:genericity-statement} by a small perturbation of $\sigma$.